-The Plan enjoyed a very successful year financially.
-Since its closure in 2018, the RMG Section's funding position remains in surplus, while a further increase to the guaranteed lump sum was awarded to members of the DBCBS.
+Since its closure in 2018, the RMG Section's funding position remains in surplus, which broadly remains unchanged over the course of the year, while a further increase to the guaranteed lump sum was awarded to members of the DBCBS.

 The POL Section de-risked in July 2017 when it entered into a buy-in contract with Rothesay Life.
 At that time, the majority of the Section's assets were liquidated to facilitate the purchase of the buy-in insurance contract.

-The annual independent fee and costs review conducted by specialist benchmarking company, CEM, showed continued value-add.
+The latest annual independent fee and costs review conducted by specialist benchmarking company, CEM, showed continued value-add.